kylesluder/objc-namespaces/README.md

 Qualified Identifiers
 =====

+A _qualified identifier_ is an identifier consisting of the name of an Objective-C symbol preceded by a namespace identifier and a backtick character ('`').

+    qual-id :: namespace-id '`' identifier-chars

-A _qualified identifier_ names the namespace to which the object referred to by the identifier belongs.
-For example, `default.NSObject` is a qualified identifier that refers to the `NSObject` class (or protocol, depending on context) in the `default` namespace.
+For example, `default``NSObject` is a qualified identifier that refers to the `NSObject` Objective-C symbol in the `default` namespace.

+**Rationale:** Backtick is the only special character on a US English keyboard which doesn't already have significance in C.

 Namespace Blocks